AliHasnain930/TicTacToe/README.md

 # TicTacToe
-This is a tic tac toe game which I created as a fun
+This is a tic tac toe game which I created for fun